ohmyshake/programming-tutorial/book/hpc/Globus.md

 Globus needs to know your identity.

-- Signing in with your `Google` or `ORCiD ID` credentials, or if your `organization` has been set up with Globus.
+- Signing in with your `Google` or `ORCiD ID` credentials, or if your `Organization` has been set up with Globus showing in figure ~/ref

 - Otherwise, create and sign into Globus using a Globus ID